-The diagnosis of FAHN may be suspected in individuals with the onset of hallmark features in the first or second-decade: spasticity, ataxia, dystonia, optic atrophy, eye movement abnormalities early in the disease course and progressive intellectual impairment and seizures later in the disease course.
-Spastic paraplegia or quadriplegia and pyramidal tract signs, dysarthria (difficulty pronouncing words), and dysphagia (difficulty swallowing) are other features.
+The diagnosis of FAHN may be suspected in individuals with the onset of hallmark features in the first or second decade: spasticity, ataxia, dystonia, optic atrophy, eye movement abnormalities early in the disease course and progressive intellectual impairment and seizures later in the disease course.
+Other features are spastic paraplegia or quadriplegia and pyramidal tract signs (problems, such as spasticity, caused by dysfunction of the motor neurons that originate in the cerebral cortex and terminate in the spinal cord); dysarthria (difficulty pronouncing words); and dysphagia (difficulty swallowing).

-Note: Fewer than 30 individuals with FAHN have been reported; the phenotype is likely to expand as more cases are ascertained, and thus the designation of any phenotypic feature as ‘hallmark’ may be premature.
+Note: Because very few individuals with FAHN have been documented, the phenotype (disease characteristics) is likely to expand as more cases are ascertained, and thus the designation of any phenotypic feature as ‘hallmark’ may be premature.

 To establish the extent of disease in an individual diagnosed with FAHN, the following evaluations may be useful:

-*Screening developmental assessment, with referral for more formal testing if delay is indicated
+- Screening developmental assessment, with referral for more formal testing if developmental delay is observed or suspected

-More information on these therapies can be found at our Medical Information section of the website.
+More information on these therapies can be found in the Medical Information section of our website.

-Attention should be given to swallowing to prevent aspiration and diet with regular measurement of height and weight in children to assure adequate nutrition with gastrostomy tube placement as needed.
-Assessment of ambulation and speech and communication needs, and ophthalmologic examination also recommended.
+Attention should be given to diet and swallowing to prevent aspiration.
+Children with FAHN should have regular measurement of height and weight to assure adequate nutrition, with gastrostomy tube placement as needed.
+Assessment of ambulation and speech and communication needs, and ophthalmologic examination also are recommended.

 FAHN is inherited in an autosomal recessive manner.
 Because most of our genes exist in pairs (one coming from the mother and one coming from the father), we normally carry two working copies of each gene.
-When one copy of a recessive gene has a change (mutation) in it, the person should still have normal health.
+When one copy of a recessive gene has a change, or mutation, the person should still have normal health.
 That person is called a carrier.